CodingWonders/DISMTools/README.md

 We continue development of the next version in the Preview branch.
 To go to it, select "dt_preview" from the branch list.
 Commits are done every day, and new builds are released every Sunday.

+However, if you want to download the latest release AS SOON AS the project is built with new changes, you can download the [nightly installer](https://github.com/CodingWonders/DISMTools/raw/dt_pre_2362/Installer/Output/dt_setup.exe).

 ## Stay in touch

 Be sure to [follow our official subreddit](https://reddit.com/r/DISMTools) for release announcements and other cool stuff!